List of The Flash characters: Gregory Wolfe

-Gregory Wolfe (portrayed by Anthony Harrison in season one, Richard Brooks in season four) is the corrupt prison warden of Iron Heights Prison who has connections to Amunet Black.

-In season one, Warden Wolfe is first seen taking Barry Allen and Joe West to Jesse James' cell.

-In season four, Warden Wolfe oversees the incarceration of Kilgore.
-When Barry is framed for Clifford DeVoe's "murder" and sentenced to life at Iron Heights without possibility of parole, Warden Wolfe incarcerates him in Henry Allen's former cell.
+Gregory Wolfe (portrayed by Anthony Harrison in season 1, Richard Brooks in season 4) is the corrupt prison warden of Iron Heights Prison who has connections to Amunet Black.
+He oversees the incarceration of Kilgore.
+When Barry is framed for Clifford DeVoe's "murder" and sentenced to life at Iron Heights without possibility of parole, Warden Wolfe incarcerates Barry in Henry Allen's former cell.
 After his hidden camera enables him to figure out that Barry is the Flash, Wolfe has Barry transferred to Iron Heights' metahuman wing.
-While planning to sell Killgore, Mina Chayton, Hazard, and Dwarfstar to Amunet, Wolfe is killed by Clifford DeVoe while stealing the abilities of the four metahumans.
-Mayor Van Buren believes that Wolfe died a hero until Iris' blog exposes his illegal activities.
+While planning to sell Killgore, Mina Chayton, Hazard, and Dwarfstar to Amunet, Wolfe is killed by the Thinker while stealing the four metahumans' abilities.
+Mayor Van Buren believes that Wolfe died a hero until Iris's blog exposes his illegal activities.
 Wolfe is later succeeded by Del Toro.

 Mason Bridge

 Mason Bridge (portrayed by Roger Howarth; season 1) is a reporter at the Central City Picture News who mentors Iris West.
-He becomes suspicious of Eobard Thawne and finds evidence of Simon Stagg's murder.
-Mason is killed by the Reverse-Flash and all evidence erased, but his disappearance leads Barry and Joe to discover he was murdered for learning about Thawne.
-When Iris begins looking into Mason's disappearance, Eddie Thawne covers with a story, but Iris eventually learns the truth.
+He's suspicious of Eobard Thawne and finds evidence of Simon Stagg's murder.
+Mason is killed by the Reverse-Flash and all of his evidence erased, but his disappearance leads Barry and Joe to discover he was murdered for learning about Thawne.
+Iris begins looking into Mason's disappearance, but Eddie Thawne covers with a story to which Iris eventually learns the truth.

 Linda Park

 Linda Park (portrayed by Malese Jow; seasons 1–2) is a journalist for the Central City Picture News who befriends Iris West and Barry Allen.
-She briefly dates Barry in season one.
+She briefly dates Barry and later briefly impersonated her own doppelgänger.
 The character was originally portrayed by Olivia Cheng in a cameo appearance on the series Arrow.